 The address to send your claim can be found on the second page of the instructions for the type of claim you’re filing.
 You can also look at your Medicare Summary Notice.

 When you file more than 12 months after the service it will likely receive a denial.
 Timely action is necessary.
 Keeping track is simple, you can even get your Medicare Summary Notice electronically.

-The Medicare Summary Notice (MSN) is a form those with Traditional Medicare get in the mail every 3 months; this form shows all Part A and Part B services or supplies billed to Medicare in the last 3 months.
-It also shows what Medicare’s payment and the maximum amount you may owe the provider.
+The Medicare Summary Notice (MSN) is a form beneficiaries get in the mail every 3 months; this form shows all Part A and Part B services or supplies billed to Medicare in the last 3 months.
+It also shows what Medicare’s payment and the amount you may owe the provider.

 If you notice a service falsely put on your statement you can report Medicare fraud, waste, or abuse.
 Looking over the documents Medicare sends you is very important.